jtbx/callisto/README.md

  - a library that works and integrates well with Lua and its standard library, and is easy to use

-Currently Callisto only works on POSIX operating systems such as Linux and the BSDs (mainly because I don't have a machine running Windows).
+Callisto only works on POSIX-compliant operating systems such as Linux and the BSDs.
+There is no plan for a Windows port.

 ## Dependencies